harisehsan/Talon.One/Readme.md

 1. Open terminal in (Linux or Mac OS) OR Powershell in windows.
 2. Run the the command `node -v`. if you see the node version then it's fine.
 Otherwise, Download and install Node.js (https://www.youtube.com/watch?v=lt5D2EWZMN0)
 2. Run the command to clone the repo `git clone https://github.com/harisehsan/Talon.One.git`
 3. goto the cloned project root directory `cd <projectName>`.
-Replace the <projectName> with real directory name before run command.
+Replace the `<projectName>` with real directory name before command execution.
 4. To check if you are in the correct directory. use command `dir` in windows powershell OR `ls` in Linux or mac.
    a.
 Must see `package.json` file. if yes, then you are in the correct directory.
 Otherwise, use `cd` command to goto correct directory.
 5. Run the command `npm install`.
 Wait for it to complete.